blueisgreen/power-up-project/blog-hexo/source/_posts/Introduction.md

 > GenIV nuclear eats nuclear waste for breakfast.

 You will find many claims here.
 You will also find supporting evidence.
-Just keep reading, and you will learn everything to need to.
+Just keep reading, and you will learn everything you need to.